-Incorporating additional support from the planning phase to return phase can be helpful, whether that is an executive coach, mentor, or therapist.
+Incorporating additional support from the planning phase to return phase can be helpful, whether that is an executive coach, mentor, therapist, or spiritual advisor.
 During this period, treat yourself as you would your most precious loved one and develop a plan for your care.